-'Approaches to Feminist Research' is taught in the first (Michaelmas) term.
-There will be eight weekly seminars lasting 90 minutes each.
+There will be eight weekly seminars of 90 minutes.
 Preparatory reading will be set in most weeks: it is expected that all students will complete this reading in advance of the session so that they can participate fully in discussion of the questions it raises.
 Most sessions will include a practical task, to be done either before the session or in class in small groups.